My oldest daughter is an anxious child. When she’s nervous or worried, she says her tummy hurts.

-Starting on her Sunday mornings with us, she says her tummy hurts.
-This past Sunday morning, she couldn’t finish one waffle for breakfast.
+Just this past Sunday morning, she was so worried about something that she couldn’t finish one waffle for breakfast.
 Usually, this kid can polish off a whole stack of ’em.

 Here’s what you do:

-- Wrap up the poem and bracelet, and present the gift to your girl.
+- Wrap up the poem and bracelet, and present the gift to your child before the first day of school.

-After she opened her special gift and I explained it a little, she grinned big.
+After my daughter opened her special gift and I read the first day of school note aloud to her, she grinned big.

-But would it help her on the first day of school?
+But would it actually help her on the first day of school?

-After we exchanged hugs and kisses, I pulled her bracelet out and wrapped it around her wrist.
+I gave her a hug and a kiss, then I pulled her bracelet out and wrapped it around her wrist.

 Now she had something tangible to calm her nerves.
 A talisman to remind her that I was thinking of her.

-Abby wore her bracelet for the first week of kindergarten, and I followed her lead, wearing my matching bracelet every day she wanted to wear hers.
+My daughter wore her bracelet every day for the first couple weeks of kindergarten, and I followed her lead, wearing my matching bracelet every day she wore hers.
+And before school most days that first week while she ate breakfast, she asked me to read the first day of school note aloud to her again.

-At the start of last week, Abby came down the stairs from her room into the living room.
+Last week, she came down the stairs from her room into the living room.

 “Mommy?
 Remember those bracelets?”